decentraland/documentation/content/creator/sdk7/3d-essentials/entity-positioning.md

 ## Editor UI

-When dragging entities via the Visual Editor, in the [Decentraland Editor]({{< ref "/content/creator/sdk7/getting-started/installation-guide.md#vs-code-extension" >}}), you are changing the values in the entity's Transform implicitly.
+When dragging entities via the [Scene Editor]({{< ref "/content/creator/scene-editor/about-editor.md" >}}), you are changing the values in the entity's Transform implicitly.
 By changing the position, rotation or scale of an entity, this changes the data in that entity's Transform component.

 ## Code essentials